 New York and New Jersey coastal areas are at immediate risk of future damage and destruction from storm surges and rising sea levels.

-The SSWG advances cost-effective initiatives and enlightened policies to ensure the support lasting solutions appropriate to, and effective for, the next 100 years.
+The Storm Surge Working Group suggests cost-effective resiliency measures and enlightened policies to ensure the support lasting solutions appropriate to, and effective for, the next 100 years.

-Formed soon after Superstorm Sandy devastated the eastern seaboard in October 2012, the SSWG brings together world-class science, engineering, planning and advocacy to find cost-effective ways to protect Metropolitan New York, northern New Jersey, Long Island and western Connecticut from the twin threats of the climate crisis:
+Formed soon after Superstorm Sandy devastated the eastern seaboard in October 2012, the Storm Surge Working Group unites world-class science, engineering, planning and advocacy to find cost-effective ways to protect New York City, northern New Jersey, Long Island and western Connecticut from two specific threats of the climate crisis:

 extreme storm surges associated with intense hurricanes and winter nor’easters